Menu

 Welcome to Class 3

-Our Christian value is: Trust
+Our Christian value is: Forgiveness

 During this six week topic, we will also be learning: